How to repair scuffed, scratched, scaly or cracking leather and vinyl?

 1. Clean the area with alcohol.
 Let dry.

 2. Apply a flexible leather repair putty like our Soft Filler to suede, scaliness, chafing, or cracks.
-This video demonstrates the process.
+The video below demonstrates.
 Skip ahead to minute 3:14.

 3. Work in thin coats until a level surface is achieved.
 Filler can be sanded, but take care where the filler is thin and blended with undamaged areas, as it may peel up.
 If so, use alcohol to melt the cured filler and smooth imperfections before a final texturizing coat.